- Day 1: Arrive in Bangkok

 Fly to Hanoi & City TourDay 10

-Upon arrival, you are welcomed by our Vietnamese guide and driver.
+Upon arrival, you will be welcome by our Vietnamese guide and driver.
 After greetings, they will send you to a local restaurant in downtown for a light lunch.

 We will then continue to the One Pillar Pagoda and the 900-year old Temple of Literature, the principal Vietnamese Confucian sanctuary, and its historical center of learning.
 Made up of five courtyards, this is one of the few remnants of the original city.